 In the typical situation, an individual feels passionately about a problem.
 His or her enthusiasm attracts other like-minded people to the issue.
 The conclusion of the group is that “someone” must do “something” to solve the problem.
 Each person in the group contributes some money to fund their activity in order to do “something.”

 They realize they don’t have enough money, so they seek others to contribute.
 In order for less engaged contributors to receive a charitable deduction for their gifts, provide structure for their work, and accountability for contributions, the group forms a nonprofit, charitable organization under Section 501(c)(3) of the United States Internal Revenue Code.
-Read more about generative thinking, collaboration, and risk-taking in Michigan’s philanthropic infrastructure in Chapter 1: Be Fearless, Be Patient.
+For more about generative thinking, collaboration, and risk-taking in Michigan’s philanthropic infrastructure, see Chapter 1: Be Fearless, Be Patient.

 Many nonprofits begin by delivering a good or service to a population in need.
 Some continue with this focus on service and decide not to engage in advocacy or public policy change.
 For example, church volunteers who serve meals to those in need may never engage their local legislators in changing policies for the poor.
 Some nonprofits will provide a service and they will also advocate for social change.
 The service base not only helps people, it also provides the organization with legitimacy – they know the challenges intimately.
 They have stories to tell of real people facing real problems.
 Other nonprofits organize for the purpose of educating and working for new public policies and do not have a large service component.
 Mothers Against Drunk Drivers or the many groups focused on improving and protecting the environment would be examples of this type of nonprofit activity.
 It should be noted that 501(c)(3) organizations are able to publicly advocate for issues of interest to their organizations; for example, “funding for research into cures for cancer.”
 They are not allowed to participate in partisan politics; for example, “vote for X because he is a member of our board.”

-Video: Watch Craig Ruff discuss advocacy in nonprofit organizations.
+Video: Craig Ruff discuss advocacy in nonprofit organizations.

 The group’s advocacy becomes a means for educating the public and government policy makers to effect change in the current situation.
 This advocacy may take many forms: educating the public; informing elected and appointed officials; lobbying for new laws or changes to existing laws; conducting nonpartisan research; or organizing peaceful means of protest.
 Another organization of people with a competing point of view may be formed.
 Where there is a lack of consensus in society, these organizations with competing visions will continue to try to change the minds of the majority until a consensus (or at least a sizeable plurality) of the population agrees with them.
 When there is social consensus of at least 51% of the population, public policy is enshrined in law or regulation based on the consensus point of view.
 To convince the majority of people of the need for change, the nonprofit will: engage in research; debate and hone their ideas; reach out to related interest groups; and generate new knowledge.
 It is the openness and freedom of the sector that allows new ideas to generate and flourish.

-Video: Watch leaders discuss all the small steps needed to make big change.
+Video: Leaders discuss all the small steps needed to make big change.

 Nonprofit theorists frequently write of the characteristics of a three-sector or four-sector society in the United States.
 All agree there are three sectors in our society, as shown below: